OI-wiki/i18n/docs/basic/binary.md

 [Ternary search](https://en.wikipedia.org/wiki/Ternary_search) can be used to find the maximum (minimum) value of a [convex function](https://en.wikipedia.org/wiki/Convex_function).

-Draw a picture would help you understand easier (Picture to be added)
+Draw a picture would help you understand easier (Illustration to be added)<!---Illustration更适合语境-->

 -
     If `lmid` and `rmid` are on the same side of the maximum (minimum) value: